openlibhums/memory-alpha/README.md

 Pelican's build system uses [GNU Make](https://www.gnu.org/software/make/) which comes pre-installed on most GNU Linux distributions.

 You can refer to the guide on how to [install Pelican](https://docs.getpelican.com/en/latest/quickstart.html#installation) for more details.

-The project also uses the official Tailwind CSS plugin for Pelican, which should have been installed by the previous step, however you will still need to install NodeJS as described in [their README](https://github.com/pelican-plugins/tailwindcss), and then install Tailwind via `npm install` or `pnpm install`.

 To run the site in development and listen for changes to templates, use `pelican --autoreload --listen`.
 To build the site locally, use `pelican content`.